 This post may contain affiliate links.
 Please read my affiliate policy for more information.

-This simple home security post is Part 1 of the 5-Part Blog Series, The Sophisticated Widow’s Guide to Smart Home Gadgets.
+This simple wireless home security system post is Part 1 of the 5-Part Blog Series, The Sophisticated Widow’s Guide to Smart Home Gadgets.

 This blog post series is dedicated to helping you learn why you need smart home gadgets in your life and how they’ll make your tasks easier and less stressful.
 For real!